Annkkitaaa/Annkkitaaa/README.md

 - Worked as a **Research Intern** at **[IIT (ISM) Dhanbad](https://mnc.iitism.ac.in/)**.
 Applied Graph Neural Networks (GNN) to analyze a dataset of yoga images, identifying joint points as nodes in the network.

 ### Projects
+- **[DeFi Risk Analysis and Prediction System for Ethereum](https://github.com/Annkkitaaa/DeFi-Risk-Analysis-and-Prediction-System-for-Ethereum)** :The DeFi Risk Analysis and Prediction System is a web application designed to collect, process, and analyze data from decentralized finance (DeFi) protocols and the Ethereum blockchain.
+The application leverages machine learning techniques to assess the risk levels of various DeFi assets and provide predictions based on user inputs.
 - **[Time Series Cryptanalysis Using LSTM Networks](https://github.com/Annkkitaaa/Time-Series-Cryptanalysis-Using-LSTM-Networks)**: Developed a model utilizing LSTM networks to analyze time series data for cryptographic applications, enhancing security analysis.
 - **[Paillier Homomorphic Encryption](https://github.com/Annkkitaaa/Paillier-Homomorphic-Encryption)**: Implemented the Paillier homomorphic encryption scheme to demonstrate secure data processing capabilities, focusing on privacy-preserving computations.
 - **[Ingredient Weight Estimation Model](https://github.com/Annkkitaaa/Ingredient-Weight-Estimation-Model)**: A machine learning model that estimates weight percentages of various ingredients in food items using NLP and Random Forest regression.